 Substance Misuse Programme priorities

-We want people to be well-informed about the impact that smoking, drinking and abusing substances can have on their health.
+We want people to be well-informed about the impact that drinking and abusing substances can have on their health.
 And when they need support to quit, we want them to know where to go to have the best chance possible in sustaining this.

 Our priorities are to: